copyrite/LwotcMinimalText/XComGame.md

 Firing your sawed-off shotgun no longer ends the turn.

 ## Hit and Run
-Once per turn, gain an action after taking a standard shot at a flanked or exposed target with your primary weapon.
+Once per turn, gain an action after firing a standard shot at a flanked enemy with your primary weapon.
 * Cannot trigger on the same turn as Hit and Run.
 * Cannot trigger on the same turn as Run and Gun.
 Run and Gun cannot be used if you have gained an action from Hit and Run.
 * Bonus full actions from Serial and Death from Above will be awarded first.

 ## Holo Targeting
 You primary weapon attacks Holo Target enemies.
 All units have +15 Aim against your Holo Targeted enemies.
-* Directed primary weapon-specific abilities will grant Holo Targeting.
+* Directed primary weapon-specific abilities will apply Holo Targeting.
-* Any abilities that target multiple units will not grant Holo Targeting.
+* Abilities that target multiple units will not apply Holo Targeting.
 * 1 turn duration.

 ## Holotarget
-Use your Holotargeter to debuff an enemy.
-All units have +10/+15/+20 Aim against the target.
+Use your Holotargeter to Holotarget an enemy.
+All units have +10/+15/+20 Aim against your Holotargeted enemy.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * 1 turn duration.
 * Does not break concealment.
+* TODO: What if you have the perk (not the weapon)?

 ## Homing Mine
 Attach an explosive to an enemy.
 It will explode when that enemy takes damage.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
 * {% CHARGES %}
-* Attacks against the mined target are guaranteed to hit.
+* Attacks against targets with a homing mine attached never miss.
 * Does not break concealment.
+* TODO: What's the guaranteed hit/never miss rule?

 ## Hunter Protocol
 When an enemy makes a scamper move, you have a 33% chance to reaction attack it with your primary weapon.